fallen-icarus/cardano-loans/README.md

 borrower.
 The borrower's address is returned as part of the response from querying the open Asks.
 This allows the lender to query all UTxOs at the borrower's address that contain an Offer beacon token with the corresponding Asset beacon token - these would only be competing Offers.
-If no Offers are returned by this query, they the lender would be the first to make an Offer to this borrower.
+If no Offers are returned by this query, then the lender would be the first to make an Offer to this borrower.

+The lender can repeat the above query at any time to see what other lenders are now offering.

 ##### Create an Offer